 01February 2007: Homes Sales Peak

-As each month brought more bad news about the housing market, economists didn't agree on how bad it was.
-Definitions of recession, bear market and a stock market correction are well standardized, but the same is not true for the housing market.
-Economists' studies show that housing price declines of 10 to 15 percent are enough to eliminate equity and create a snowball effect that eventually creates severe pain for homeowners.
-(Source: "When Does a Housing Slump Becomes a Bust?"
-International Herald Tribune, June 17, 2007.)
+Even though each month brought more bad news about the housing market, economists couldn’t agree on how dangerous it was.
+Definitions of recession, bear market, and a stock market correction are well standardized.
+The same is not true for a housing market slump.

 03March 6, 2007: Stock Market Rebounds After Worst Week in Years

-Did that mean everything was OK with the U.S. economy?
+Did that mean everything was okay with the U.S. economy?
 Not necessarily.
 For one thing, the stock market reflects investors' beliefs about the future value of corporate earnings.
-If investors think earnings will go up, they will pay more for a share of stock, which is a piece of that corporation.
+If investors think earnings will go up, they will pay more for a share of stock.
+A share of stock is a piece of that corporation.
 Corporate earnings depend on the overall U.S. economy.
-Therefore, the stock market is an indicator of investors’ beliefs about the state of the economy.
-Some experts say the stock market is actually a leading indicator of about six months out.
+The stock market then is an indicator of investors’ beliefs about the state of the economy.
+Some experts say the stock market is actually a six-month leading indicator.

-The stock market is also dependent on investors’ beliefs about other investment alternatives, including foreign stock exchanges.
+The stock market also depends on investors’ beliefs about other investment alternatives, including foreign stock exchanges.
 In this case, the sudden 8.4 percent drop in China’s Shanghai index caused a global panic, as investors sought to cover their losses.
-A big cause of sudden market swings is the unknown effects of derivatives, which allow speculators to borrow money to buy and sell large amounts of stocks.
-Thanks to these speculators, markets can decline suddenly, as happened last week.
+A big cause of sudden market swings is the unknown effects of derivatives.
+These allow speculators to borrow money to buy and sell large amounts of stocks.
+Thanks to these speculators, markets can decline suddenly.